yhayat1/infra-automation/README.md

 # DevOps Infrastructure Provisioning & Configuration Automation Project

+## ⚠️ LEARNING SIMULATION TOOL

+**This project simulates infrastructure provisioning for educational purposes.
+No actual machines or cloud resources are created.**

+---

 ## Overview

 This project is a Python-based automation tool developed as part of a DevOps course that simulates infrastructure provisioning and service configuration.
 It demonstrates fundamental DevOps concepts including infrastructure as code, automation, and modular programming practices.